2021 British Open: Semi-finals

+Final

 The final was played between Williams and Wilson on 22 August as the best of eleven frames.
 Williams won the opening frame, before Wilson tied the match in frame two.
 A break of 111 in frame three for Williams was his first century break of the event, before Wilson won frame four.
 Wilson won frame five with a break of 101 to lead the match for the first time, Williams winning back-to-back frames to lead 4–3.
 Wilson won frame eight to tie the match, but Williams won the next two frames to complete a 6–4 victory.
 This was Williams's 24th ranking event title, and his second British Open title, 24 years since he last won the event in 1997.
 Aged 46, Williams was the third oldest person to win a ranking event, only behind Ray Reardon in 1982 (50) and Doug Mountjoy in 1989 (46).
 Williams commented that he had been lucky to progress to the final, but that his performance in the final was the best he had played in the tournament.
 Wilson said he was "bitterly disappointed" not to win.